crystal-lang/crystal-book/syntax_and_semantics/offsetof.md

 # offsetof

-The `offsetof` instruction returns the byte offset of an instance variable in a struct or class type.
+An `offsetof` expression returns the byte offset of an instance variable in a struct or class type.
 It accepts the type as first argument and the instance variable name prefixed by an `@` as second argument:

 ```cr
 offsetof(Type, @ivar)